hilwat/chattyapp/README.md

 3. Start `npm start` command for the server.js and also `node server.js` within the chatty_server folder.
 4. Go to <http://localhost:3000/> in your browser.

-1️⃣ Install all dependencies (using `npm install` command).

-2️⃣ Run the development web server using the `node express_server.js` command simply type `npm run local` volià!

-3️⃣ Go to localhost `localhost:8080`

 Here you are able to:

 ✅ Change your name and then click enter and the update will be posted across users